Double parton correlations in constituent quark models: Constituent quark model description of double parton distribution functions

 { In Eq. (\ref{gk}), the solid angles $\Omega_\lambda$, $\Omega_\rho$, $\Omega_{\rho'}$ are the ones defined by the vectors $\vec{k}_{\rho'} = ( \vec{k}_1 - \vec{k}_2 + \vec{k}_{\perp} ) / \sqrt{2} $, $\vec{k}_{\rho} = ({\vec{k}_1-\vec{k}_2-\vec{k}_{\perp}})/ \sqrt{2} $ and $\vec{k}_{\lambda}= \sqrt{3}(\vec{k}_1+\vec{k}_2)/{\sqrt{2}}$, so that the angles $\theta_{\rho(\rho')},\phi_{\rho(\rho')}, \theta_\lambda,\phi_\lambda$ appearing in Eq. (\ref{gk}) can be written therefore through the components of $\vec k_1$, $\vec k_2$, $\vec k_\perp$ according to the transformation laws Eq. (\ref{coor}).

-Looking at Eqs. (\ref{uus'}-\ref{gk}) it is clear that, in the IK model, with respect to the HO case, besides the one in the Gaussian function outside the integral, an additional dependence on $k_\perp$ is found.
-In particular, in Eq. (\ref{uum}), a peculiar $k_\perp$ dependence is introduced by the presence of orbital angular momentum of the quarks.
+{ It is clear from Eqs. (\ref{uus'}-\ref{gk}) that in the IK model there is an additional dependence on $k_\perp$, aside from the Gaussian dependence found in the HO case.} In particular, in Eq. (\ref{uum}), a peculiar $k_\perp$ dependence is introduced by the presence of orbital angular momentum of the quarks.
 Anyway, since the correlations under scrutiny are for unpolarized protons, no dependence on the orientation of $\vec k_\perp$ remains.
 One can easily realize this result mathematically by rewriting the above expressions in terms of scalar products. }